 But is pass-through taxation the best option for your startup company?
 When making that decision, consider your company’s growth plans.
 When a C-corporation reinvests its profits directly back into the company rather than distributing dividends, the personal tax burden of its individual shareholders is reduced.
 When an LLC reinvests its profits directly back into the company, the individual owners still realize a tax liability.

 In summary, your choice of entity for your startup company may result in numerous benefits and/or limitations.
-To fully understand these implications and to make the best decision for your startup, consider discussing your goals and business plan with an accountant and/or lawyer.
+To fully understand these implications and to make the best decision for your startup, consider discussing your goals and business plan with an accountant or one of our lawyers.